Aeromus/Aggregate-Data-Analysis-/README.md

   comparator.
 You may have written these comparators for HW3, and are free to re-use them here as the new listsort() function is compatible with qsort()-style comparators.
-The difference this time is that your comparators must implement a stable sort.
+The difference this time is that your comparators must break ties by sorting on the FIPS area code as a secondary key.

 * For HW5 you are required to compute counts of unique and distinct wages.
-If you have already impemented this functionality in HW4 without sorting the lists, you will now have to re-implement this.
+If you have already impemented this functionality in HW4 without sorting the lists, you will now have to re-implement this using the listsort() function.
   Additionally, the new Report asks for you to also count unique and distinct employment levels and numbers of establishments per FIPS area.

 * Your program must clean up after itself, and Valgrind must report no leaks in your own code.
 Leaks in standard libararies are not your responsibility.